dst03106/n8n-issue-collector/README.md

         - (Optional) `TRANSLATION_LANGUAGE` (e.g. `ko-KR`)
 4. (Optional) Adjust the cron schedule for the GitHub Action to your desired frequency.
     -   The default is once a week.

+### Option 2 - Use the n8n template
+1. Import the [template](https://n8n.io/workflows/11549-curate-contributor-friendly-issues-with-ai-and-send-github-newsletter-via-email/) from the n8n Hub.
+2. Update the **“Load repo info”** node with your target repository’s owner and name (e.g. `owner: vercel`, `repo: next.js`).
+3. Add your GitHub Personal Access Token to the credentials of the **“Get Issues from GitHub”** node.
+4. Connect your OpenRouter API key to all models linked to the **Agent** node.
+5. Add your Google App Password to the **“Send Email”** node credentials.
+6. Enter the same email address (associated with the Google App Password) in both the **“to email”** and **“from email”** fields — the newsletter will be sent to this address.

 ## 🙏 Acknowledgements
 - [contribution-issue-collector](https://github.com/KumJungMin/contribution-issue-collector)